Skip to main content

 As we know, pregnancy brings with it lots of changes, all of which can impact upon your emotional health in pregnancy.
 The range of physical changes and perceived lifestyle changes are likely to lead to mixed emotions, and even occasional doubts.
 Even negative thoughts and dreams are normal as you are ‘entering a new zone of life’ – that of parenthood.

-Adjusting to the changes
+Adjusting to the changes of pregnancy

 The changes that lie ahead that you may now start to be exposed to can lead you to feel some degree of worry or apprehension.
 Even if you planned to become pregnant, or if you became pregnant quickly, you may start to realise the significance.
 You may even begin to question whether this is the right time, or what type of parent you will be.
 You may question whether you will be able to manage financially and the impacts on your relationships with your partner, family and friends.

-When considering the significant and long term impacts on your life, this can all be seen as completely normal and natural.
+When considering the significant and long-term impacts on your life, this can all be seen as completely normal and natural.
 After all, it’s normal to feel some level of stress when there is impending change and you cannot prepare or control everything or know what to expect.

 Stress in pregnancy

 Some degree of stress in our lives is normal.
-However once this stress starts taking over, this can become distress.
+However, once this stress starts taking over, this can become distress.
 Distress can impact on your ability to function at your full capacity.

 Often stress is associated with a feeling of losing control or not having the resources or ability to manage challenges that lie ahead.